jshilling/getdata-007_Project/README.md

-#Getting and Cleaning Data Course Projcect
+#Getting and Cleaning Data Course Project
 (Coursera getdata-007)

 The object of this analysis is to create a tidy data set from Samsung Galaxy S smartphone accelerometer data which was gathered from 30 subjects across 6 activities.